 CRF Funds a Broad Spectrum of Research

 Cystinosis affects every tissue and organ in the body.
-CRF therefore, funds a broad portfolio of research in areas that are affected by cystinosis.
-CRF has over 30 active grants in research areas focused on myopathy, muscle wasting, neurological issues, corneal cystinosis, stem cell and gene therapy, novel drug treatments, iPS research, kidney research, genetics and cellular and molecular studies.
+CRF, therefore, funds a broad portfolio of research in areas that are affected by cystinosis.
+CRF has active grants in research areas focused on myopathy, muscle wasting, neurological issues, corneal cystinosis, stem cell and gene therapy, novel drug treatments, iPS research, kidney research, genetics, and cellular and molecular studies.
 All of the research CRF funds will add to the breadth and knowledge about cystinosis.
 Every discovery, big or small, helps the global cystinosis research community.